ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

 This game is also a lot easier to analyse than the original.
 Everyone has the same information, so there's no need to vote on missions.
 In fact, we can think of it as a one-player game against a random opponent; all the opponent does is pick the spies, and the player needs to pick teams to execute three successful missions.

-My hypothesis, which I'm stating vaugely, is that for many game sizes, the spies will have considerably greater than even odds of winning.
+My hypothesis is that for many game sizes, the spies will have considerably greater than even odds of winning.
+I'm stating this vaguely because I don't have many concrete predictions; I expect the spies to have a disadvantage in five-player games at least<sup>1</sup>, but for six I'm not sure which way it would go, and by ten I expect the spies to be usually winning.

+<sup>1</sup> Although I don't remember specifically predicting this prior to beginning the analysis below.
+I got as far as "40% of the time, the resistance wins just based on the first round" before writing anything down.

 Note that if I'm wrong, that doesn't mean the original Resistance is unbalanced, although it's evidence against it (strength depending on just how badly wrong I am); but if I'm right, the Resistance certainly is unbalanced.

 Resistance-B is easy to analyse case-by-case for five players (three resistance, two spies).
 With no information, we select the starting team (two players) randomly.
 There are three equivalence classes of outcomes: